gryphonshafer/Quizzing-Rule-Book/best_practices.md

 ## Situation
 Situation Quotations must be reasonable in length.

+## Overtime
+If the score in overtime is such that the final placements are decided, the current set of three overtime questions does not have to be completed.

 ## Districts
 - Each district retains the right to set and enforce their own rules
     - Eligibility requirements for their district